 VIIRS Burnt Areas

 These fire perimeters are thus produced just after the pass of the satellite and the acquisition of the data, without the need to perform the classification of the satellite imagery.
 Since the procedure is automatic and based on delineating polygons, the fire perimeters may have sharper shapes than those produced from the classification of MODIS imagery (above section).
-For the spatial resolution of the fire perimeters, it must be noted that the nominal spatial resolution of VIIRS is 375 m.
+For the spatial resolution of the fire perimeters, it must be noted that the nominal spatial resolution of VIIRS active fire detection is 375 m.